wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 This sort of thing is only (marginally) helpful when the tool is being used interactively, and tool writers need to stop assuming that the tool will be used that way.
+Consider:

+{% highlight sh %}
+$ git push origin
+fatal: 'origin' does not appear to be a git repository
+fatal: Could not read from remote repository.

+Please make sure you have the correct access rights and the repository exists.
+{% endhighlight %}

 If the user instead were to invoke something like:

 {% highlight sh %}
 $ for host in $long_list_of_hostnames; do